 Digital circuitries are those in which the information on a line can assume only two values “0” or “1”.
 They are, in general, more robust to noise with respect to the analog ones.
 They can be critical during the transition of the threshold region if the input signal is not monotonic.

 The criticality of digital signals is indicated as non-critical, critical and highly critical.
-The criteria for criticality are not the same as for critical nets subject to double insulation as specified in the clause 13.9.2.
+The criteria for criticality are not the same as for critical nets subject to reliable insulation as specified in the clause 13.9.2.

 Zone management and routing